< All blog posts

 2. Land Loan Cost and Closing Costs (if applicable)

-3. Design Cost (architectural and interior as applicable)
+3. Design Cost (architectural, structural and interior, as applicable)

 4. Construction Cost